Educational Materials Made Accessible

 This has the immediate effect of eliminating all search results that don't meet the condition imposed by the selection.

-Opened search format drop-down menu with "DAISY" format selection highlighted.
+Opened search format dropdown menu with "DAISY" format selection highlighted.

-After the drop-down menu closes, your selection will appear as a marker with a leading "".
+After the dropdown menu closes, your selection will appear as a marker with a leading "".

 Click on the "" to remove the filter value.
 (This has the immediate effect of re-running the current search without that filter condition.)